-As for subject matter the course is a tripartite mix of review (one former student described it as "It's the same as before but now we do all the hard problems."), Hamiltonian (imagine, our very own method in mechanics!) and Lagrangian dynamics, and applications.
+As for subject matter the course is a tripartite mix of review, Hamiltonian (imagine, our very own method in mechanics!
+Well, not quite...) and Lagrangian dynamics, and applications.
 The core is the new formulation of dynamics and the substantial range of new techniques in the applications.
-Our text is Thornton and Marion.
-They start with mathematical preliminaries and review.
-We shall as well.
-However, my presentation will differ in a number of small ways as indicated in the table on the last page.